verm/macports-gsoc-2020-webapp/README.md

 ```
 docker run -d -p 80:80 --env-file=env --name=macports-webapp macports-webapp
 ```
 and visit `127.0.0.1:80` to see if everything looks fine.
-Sometimes, it make take 10-15 seconds for the site to display the layout properly because `migrations` and `collectstatic` commands are running in the background.
+Sometimes, it may take 10-15 seconds for the site to display the layout properly because `migrations` and `collectstatic` commands are running in the background.
 There will not be any contents in the site because the database is empty, but it should load up nicely with empty sections.